workfloworchestrator/example-orchestrator/README.md

 This product is only supported on tagged interfaces, and VLAN retagging is not supported.

+#### NSISTP

+The Network Service Interface (NSISTP) / Service Termination Point (STP) represents the logical endpoint where a network service connects to a customer port.
+To create an NSISTP, at least one port subscription must exist.
+The NSISTP workflow allows you to define service-specific parameters such as VLAN assignment and Service Speed.
+NSISTP can only be created on tagged ports, as untagged ports are limited to a single service.

 ## Products

 The Orchestrator uses the concept of a Product to describe what can be built to the end user.
 When